-VAT is charged on the recommended retail price namely the MTV, for products listed in the third schedule of the VAT Act such as carbonated and non-carbonated soft drinks, Maheu and like products, beers, cigarettes, Air time, mineral water, sugar, and cement.
+The Minimum Taxable Value (MTV) is a scheme which prescribes a minimum value for Value Added Tax (VAT) purposes on sales or importations of specified goods.
+Under the MTV scheme, all VAT-registered businesses making sales of the specified products are required to charge VAT on them on the recommended retail selling price of the products or the higher of the value ascertained in accordance with Section Ten (10) of the VAT Act.
+VAT charged on the recommended retail price namely the MTV, for products is listed in the third schedule of the VAT Act and includes products such as carbonated and non-carbonated soft drinks, Maheu and like products, beers, cigarettes, Air time, mineral water, sugar, and cement.
 The effect is that if these items are sold for a price less than the MTV, VAT due is based on the MTV.
 If they are sold for more than the MTV, VAT is due on the actual selling price.
-Refer to Appendix 1.